 Does the Center do any outreach?
 We provide a life-skills program every week for women at the Wyandotte Detention Center.
 A literacy tutor teaches at the Lansing prison and another volunteer does spiritual direction for women in the Topeka Correctional Facility.
 We offer Easy English and basic literacy classes at several local libraries in Wyandotte and Johnson counties.

 How is the Center funded?
 Our funding comes through the ministry fund of the Benedictine Sisters.
 Annually the development office sponsors a major fundraiser, Night of Dreams, which helps fund the salaries of the sisters on staff.
 We also receive grants and individual donations to assist with salaries, program expenses, and hospitality costs.
 Several small fundraisers also help.
 We are grateful to Catholic Charities for providing space.

 How can someone volunteer at the Center?
-Those interested in volunteering can call the Center and ask for Sister Bridget Dickason, director.
+Persons interested in volunteering can call the Center and ask for Sister Bridget Dickason, director.
 We’ll arrange a time for you to take a tour and visit with us.

 How can someone donate to the Center?
 We are a ministry of Mount St. Scholastica, Inc. and our EIN number is 48-0548363.
 Donations can be made to Mount St. Scholastica, Inc. for Keeler Women’s Center.
 Information about memorials and other gifts is available.